OpenFreeEnergy/openfreeenergy.github.io/_posts/2024-02-28-kartograf.md

-Should I make this or that molecule?
-Relative Binding Free Energies -
-Setup: About mapping atoms with Kartograf.
+Relative Free Energy Calculation Setup: About mapping atoms with Kartograf
 ==================================================================================================================

 In drug design or material sciences, thermodynamic properties of molecules are